Anomalous buoyancy of quantum bubbles in immiscible Bose mixtures: Anomalous buoyancy

 In contrast to the mean-field case, when $\Lambda \equiv \frac{\omega}{\omega_3} / \left ( \frac{\omega}{\omega_3} \right )_{cr}^{G=0} < 1$, the bubble energy has a minimum at

 Hence when buoyancy sets in, the position of the bubble does not immediately jump to the surface, as in the mean-field case, but rather experiences an abrupt, but finite, position displacement, breaking spontaneously the spherical symmetry.
 The red dashed curve in Fig.~\ref{Fig:4}(a) shows, as a function of $\frac{\omega}{\omega_3}$, the average position for an homogeneous quantum bubble, well within the quasi-cancellation regime for the parameters considered.
 As expected from the discussion above, there is a window of frequency ratios for which the bubble is placed at an intermediate position within the bath component.
+Note that in the regime of arrested buoyancy the bubble breaks the spherical symmetry of the model.
+We hence foresee an interesting superfluid rotation dynamics of quantum bubbles within the bath, which may occur at arbitrarily low energies.
+This discussion lies however beyond the scope of the present paper.